tomhettinger/dnd/README.md

 dnd
 ===

-GUI used for rolling attacks in DnD.
+Tkinter GUI used for rolling attacks in DnD.

   WARNING: neeeeerrrrd!

-Uses Tkinter as the GUI.